 ByAugust 20, 2001

-The sweetest, most generous-hearted satire of the Hollywood film industry the town has ever . . .
+The sweetest, most generous-hearted satire of the Hollywood film industry the town has ever produced, Sullivan’s Travels was the fourth of the eight films Preston Sturges made during his . . .
 Read more »

 This masterpiece by Preston Sturges is perhaps the finest movie-about-a-movie ever made.
 Hollywood director Joel McCrea, tired of churning out lightweight comedies, decides to make O Brother, Where Art Thou—a serious, socially responsible film about human suffering.
 After his producers point out that he knows nothing of hardship, he hits the road as a hobo.
 He finds the lovely Veronica Lake—and more trouble than he ever dreamed of.